CarlsonCarlson/grahamBot/README.md

 time<br>

 ### Big thanks to https://github.com/cmusam/fortune500 for publishing csv's of the fortune500 lists from 1955-2019
-### Also thanks to https://github.com/timarbuckle/yahoofinance for the easy ticker/name converter

 ## For my reference
 I will be using macrotrends for historical data since 2005, and marketwatch for ticker lookup <br>